 The subsidy is designed to help pay for persons that can not find affordable healthcare in Indiana, either through a plan at work or through a private carrier.
 The mandate from the Department of Health and Human Resources requiring the purchase of coverage is no longer in effect.
-Therefore, obtaining a qualified Exchange plan is no longer enforced.
+Therefore, not obtaining a qualified Exchange plan will not result in a tax penalty.

 Indiana, like most states, has expanded Medicaid eligibility.
 The “Healthy Indiana Plan” (HIP) provides coverage for adults ages 19-64 with income up to 138% of the Federal Poverty Level (FPL).
 The most recent limits are shown below.
 If your single or family household income falls within these ranges, you can still purchase guaranteed Marketplace coverage although the subsidy will be impacted.

 $17,460 – 1 person